nluka/DataStructuresAndAlgorithms/README.md

 # data-structs-n-algos

-NPM package with JavaScript and TypeScript implementations for common data structures and algorithms.
+Lightweight NPM package with JavaScript and TypeScript implementations for common data structures and algorithms.

+## Install

+`npm i data-structs-n-algos`